beforesemicolon/flatlist-react/documentation/Doc.md

 ### scrollToTopButton
 ###### ComponentLike | () => JSX.Element
 If you don't like the super simple default button you can pass yours using `scrollToTopButton` prop.
+If you specify the `scrollToTopButton` you don't need to also set `scrollToTop` prop.

 ```jsx
 <FlatList